zoobab/dockerproxy/README.md

 * check the input format [az09] according to the docker spec
 * investigate DIND to do the pull
 * investigate other backends to download (udocker, curl scripts, etc...)
+* use a curl script to download the image: https://github.com/moby/moby/blob/master/contrib/download-frozen-image-v2.sh